 If you got here via the album link: Welcome, and thanks for your interest in this marvellous and sometimes mind-bending music!

-Sign up to watch all videos on the site, or subscribe for updates on future activities and new music releases:
+Sign up to watch all videos on the site, or subscribe below for updates on bonus track releases and future activities:

-During our documentation project, it occurred to us us that while we were trying our best to make it possible for anyone interested to learn Matepe, its music is little known even in Zimbabwe.
-To attract new students, we would first have to showcase the beauty of the music.
+At one point during our matepe documentation project, it occurred to us that we were documenting all the parts, but not the whole, and while we were trying our best to make it possible for anyone to build and learn the instrument, its music is little known even in Zimbabwe.
+In order to attract new students, we would also have to showcase the beauty of the music.
 So we decided to record an album.

 Given the noise level in Chitungwiza, already recording our tutorials had been challenging at times, and going to a recording studio was beyond our budget.
-So Samora and Chawasarira ended up recording late at night in Sekuru’s living room, when the neighborhood finally fell asleep.
+So Samora and Chawasarira ended up recording late at night in Sekuru’s living room, when the neighborhood finally had fallen asleep.

 As with the tutorials, we used overdub to simulate the interaction of two matepe players.
 For a more realistic sound, Chawasarira played two different instruments— an idea he was initially skeptical about, as the second mbira was not “broken in” and sounded less smooth than his main instrument.